 We have signed up to build a boat that will be sea trailed in the jacuzzis on the last day at sea.
 We can use things we find on board or on an excursion.
 Using certain items; TVs, life jackets and cabin stewards are specifically prohibited.
 Criteria for judging; cargo capacity, back story, special features and crowd response.

 Sunrise position check N17 W74.
 You can see we are crossing the Zuiderdam's path from its previous voyage on 20th January.
-We wave goodbye to our close companion, 'Carnival Horizon', as it turns Southeast for the next four days visiting Aruba, Bonaire and Curacao in quick succession.
+We wave goodbye to our close companion, 'Carnival Horizon', as it turns Southeast for the next four days visiting Aruba, Bonaire and Curacao in quick, but not alphabetical, succession.
 Meanwhile after breakfast daily Tai Chi.

 On the deck where the trade winds blow free,